Are We Really Making Much Progress in Text Classification? A Comparative Review: Quantitative Comparison

-\mycaption{Mean accuracy for the single-label text classification datasets in the inductive setting.
-Column ``Provenance'' reports the source.
-The detailed version of this table with standard deviations is provided in Table~\ref{app:tab:results_textclf_micro-with-sd}} \mylabel{ }

-{ {Mean accuracy for the single-label text classification datasets in the inductive setting.
-Column ``Provenance'' reports the source.
-The detailed version of this table with standard deviations is provided in Table~\ref{app:tab:results_textclf_micro-with-sd} in the appendix. } \\ }
+[1]{{~\textsubscript{#1}}} \mycaption{Results for the inductive training on the single-label text classification datasets.
+For our experiments, we report the mean accuracy and standard deviation (SD) over five runs.
+For numbers from the literature, we report the SD if available.
+GPT-3 methods use 16 examples per class for in-context learning, and the (R.S)-variant uses a RoBERTa sampler to select these examples.
+Column ``Provenance'' reports the source. d.\,f. is short for the use of a different variant of the dataset or a different split, and thus, the number is omitted to ensure comparability.} \mylabel{ }

 Table~\ref{tab:results_textclf_micro} shows the results of the inductive single-label text classification on the five datasets, while the results of the transductive methods are reported in Table~\ref{tab:results_textclf_micro:transductive}.
-Regarding the inductive text classification, one sees that sequence-based Transformers are overall the best methods.
-Generally, the family of graph-based methods show a good performance but are about one point behind, for some datasets even more.
+Regarding the inductive text classification, one sees that sequence-based transformers are overall the best methods.
+The sequence-based transformer DeBERTa attains the highest scores.
+The margin to a standard BERT model is most notable on ohsumed ($75.9$ vs. $71.5$) and on MR ($90.0$ vs. $86.6$).

+The family of graph-based methods shows good performance but is about one point behind, for some datasets even more.
 The BoW-based methods overall achieve strong performance, up to a point where a BoW-based \mlp matches or even outperforms the graph-based methods in the inductive setting.
 In the transductive setting shown in Table~ \ref{tab:results_textclf_micro:transductive}, the graph-based methods can use unlabeled test data and increase their scores.
 Within the transductive setting, all graph-based methods achieve quite similar accuracy results.
 In the inductive case, the difference between the graph-based methods and the other families is much higher.

-{ {Mean accuracy for the single-label text classification datasets in the transductive setting.
-Note that only graph-based methods require the transductive setting.
-The standard deviation is reported in the appendix.
-The column ``Provenance'' reports the source.
-The detailed version of this table with standard deviations is provided in Table~\ref{app:tab:results_textclf_micro:transductive-with-sd} in the appendix.}~ }